Natural Resources Agencies - Federal

 The Pacific Northwest Research Station provides scientific information about natural resources to land managers, policymakers and citizens.
 Key research areas include: climate change, community sustainability, fire, forests and grasslands, and watershed health.
 The Station publishes its research in a variety of printed and electronic formats.
 To order or download publications of interest, visit www.fs.fed.us/pnw The Station has 11 laboratories and research centers in Alaska, Oregon and Washington.

-State and Private Forestry, a division of the Pacific Northwest Region of the US Forest Service provides funding through partners for education, assistance, conferences, workshops and online learning.
+State and Private Forestry, a division of the Pacific Northwest Region of the US Forest Service, provides financial and technical assistance for family forest landowners through state forestry agencies and other partners for resource management activities and project implementations, education, assistance, conferences, workshops and online learning.

 Contact: Misty Seaboldt, state forester